 See the most recent version of the model here, line "False monitoring results."

-"Households will also have other nets, for example received through routine distribution, which may be used to cover people at night but will not be counted in the presence tables...Information about these nets is captured in Question 3 on our PDM form and is used to calculate our reported sleeping space coverage and people coverage."
-Against Malaria Foundation, responses to GiveWell questions, June 23, 2020.
+- "Households will also have other nets, for example received through routine distribution, which may be used to cover people at night but will not be counted in the presence tables...Information about these nets is captured in Question 3 on our PDM form and is used to calculate our reported sleeping space coverage and people coverage."
+Against Malaria Foundation, responses to GiveWell questions, June 23, 2020 (unpublished).

-The one exception is the PDM in Zambia conducted 12-15 months post-distribution, which found a relatively low coverage rate of 68%.
-AMF told us that the Zambia distribution had insufficient LLINs, and thus the number of LLINs that could be distributed to households was capped (Against Malaria Foundation, conversation with GiveWell, November 20, 2019).
+See here.
+AMF told us that the Zambia distribution had insufficient LLINs, and thus the number of LLINs that could be distributed to households was capped (Against Malaria Foundation, conversation with GiveWell, November 20, 2019 [unpublished]).
 If households did not receive enough LLINs to cover all sleeping spaces, this may have contributed to the relatively low coverage rate measured in Zambia.

 - See question 4 in AMF, PDM data collection form, Uganda.